zriyansh/signoz.io/blog/2023-09-29-million-dollar-observability-bill.md

 ### The real argument for observability: the cost of not having it

 When a developer uses a cool tracing tool to find the bit of code that’s slowing down performance, the dollar benefit of that act to the company is extremely difficult to show.
-You might try calculating how long the developer would have spent trying to fix the problem without the tool, but that’s always going to be a *very* rough estimate since a proper observability tool [fundamentally alters the way dev teams operate](https://www.cncf.io/blog/2022/12/16/why-opentelemetry-is-taking-cloud-native-to-new-heights/) so a simple time estimate is unlikely to be accurate.
+You might try calculating how long the developer would have spent trying to fix the problem without the tool, but that’s always going to be a *very* rough estimate since a proper observability tool <a href = "https://www.cncf.io/blog/2022/12/16/why-opentelemetry-is-taking-cloud-native-to-new-heights/" rel="noopener noreferrer nofollow" target="_blank" >fundamentally alters the way dev teams operate</a> so a simple time estimate is unlikely to be accurate.

 No, the real way to show what observability has to offer is the cost of *not* having it.
 The cost of downtime, system slowdowns, and dissatisfied users is one that every exec can estimate.